discord-akairo/discord-akairo/docs/arguments/custom.md

 Let's say we want to add a type that would get a role based on the input.
 This means we need access to the guild through the message.
-Good thing the second parameter is the message!
+Good thing the first parameter is the message!

 ```js
 this.commandHandler.resolver.addType('colorRole', (message, phrase) => {